openvex/examples/tutorials/tutorial02-merge.md

   ]
 }
 ```
 Note that statements are sorted in the new document.
-This lets the human eye
+This lets the human eye to
-understand the evolution of the impact knwoledge.
+understand the evolution of the impact knowledge.

 ## Specifying what to Merge

-Merging documents can be done with a broad stroke, as in the example above, or
+Merging documents can be done with broad strokes, as in the example above, or
 with finer-grained control.
 There are two flags that let the user control what
 gets considered for the new document: